 Best Wood Stove Fans (Non Electric)

-The best Axe: If you plan on chopping your own firewood, which many people do (especially if they’re buying cheap wood stoves for cabins) then you’ll need a good axe.
-The most popular one is the Fiskars X27 which also comes at an affordable price.
-Amazon reviews don’t mean everything, but this baby has 4.8/5 stars with 3,527 reviews.
+The Best Axe: If you plan on chopping your own firewood, which many people do (especially if they’re buying cheap wood stoves for cabins) then you’ll need a good axe.
+An axe will last you for years to come, and also give you one of the greatest workouts of your life.
+There is a reason Floyd Mayweather does wood splitting before fights… The most popular chopping axe is the Fiskars X27 which also comes at an affordable price.
+Amazon reviews don’t mean everything, but this baby has 4.8/5 stars with 3,527 reviews, so we are just going to go ahead and say it’s the best.

-The best axe sharpener: This one is a no brainer.
+The Best Axe Sharpener: This one is a no brainer.
 If you cut wood then the axe blade will eventually dull, and the axe will be too blunt to chop the wood.
+You can quickly fix the problem with a convenient, handheld blade sharpener.
 Simply, swipe the blade through this little gadget and it’ll work good as new.
 The best part is that sharpeners are cheap.
-Check out the Lansky Dual Grit Sharpener.
+The hard part is that sharpening the blade is not necessarily an easy task-even if it is a simple motion.
+We would recommend learning from a pro, but if you fancy yourself smart/manly enough to do it on your own then check out the Lansky Dual Grit Sharpener.

-Log Carrier: You will need to carry logs from your woodpile to your house, so we recommend a carrying bag.
-The Grillinator is a heavy duty canvas bag with padded handles and strong stitching.
+Firewood Log Carrier Tote Bag: You will inevitably need to carry logs from your woodpile to your house, so we recommend a carrying bag.
+This Grillinator bag is a heavy duty canvas bag with padded handles and strong stitching.
 This bag will allow you to carry all the wood you need in one trip, and is constructed in a way that minimizes bark and dirt from spilling onto your floor.
+If you are going to make one accessory purchase aside from the run-of-the-mill stuff then we recommend this one.
+Logs can make a mess in your house if you don’t watch out, and take measures accordingly.

 Small Tool Set: You will need a set of tongs, poker, brush, and dustpan tools, but in smaller sizes for use with these tiny stoves.
+These are the standard tools that every homeowner with a fireplace will recognize.
 Since the ones that are sold for fireplaces are too long, we recommend this compact set of tools from Plow and Hearth.
 They are hand forged, well made, and are the perfect size for flame tending and cleanup.
+Don’t skimp out on these.
+You will be tending the fire every time you use your stove, and it is a far better experience when using quality made tools.
+Plow and Hearth has a history of making fire tending tools, so we felt confident recommending them-also they have decent Amazon reviews.

 Ash Bin: After each burn there will be a lot of ash left over in the stove.
 You need to keep an ash bin nearby for cleanup.
-The Panacea bin holds about a month’s worth of ashes, and even comes with an included shovel that attaches to the side.
+It is never a good idea to leave ash to buildup inside the stove, so always make sure to take care of it quickly.
+Having an ash bin also adds a rustic look to the stove setup, and can complement it nicely.
+We have our eye on Panacea bin, which holds about a month’s worth of ashes, and even comes with an included shovel that clips on the side.
+This is another no-brainer purchase that makes cleanup simple.

 Fatwood: Fatwood is wood that is harvested from the stump of a cut down tree.
 The wood in the stump has a high amount of resins and other fatty substances that allow it to catch fire quickly.
 We recommend buying a box of fatwood, and using it as kindling.
 It will be more efficient than using ridiculous amounts of newspaper, and you only need about two pieces per fire.
 Since all fatwood is the same thing, it doesn’t matter which brand you buy.
+LL Bean tries to sell some premium fatwood, but don’t fall for their marketing traps.
 We recommend buying in bulk for lower prices.

 Lighters: You should buy some lighters to have on hand for starting each fire.
 You could use matches of course, but lighters allow you to focus the flame on specific ignition points, and give you greater control.
-Bic is the standard when it comes to lighters, and this pack of four even includes a flexible lighter.
+Bic is the standard when it comes to lighters, and this pack of four should last you a while.
+Some people like using reusable Zippos, but in our experience the fuel cost ends up being too high Lighters are very cheap, so no need to waste money and effort on a “quality” product.
 Needless to say, they should last you a while.
 We highly recommend this lighter as it has one of the highest ratings.

 Bellows: When you are trying to get the fire going a steady stream of air provides more oxygen for the embers to feed on.
+This is why many people blow onto a fire to make it light faster.
+If you want to save yourself from passing out (not to mention speed up the time it takes to get your fire going) then we suggest investing in a set of bellows.
 You don’t need anything fancy, just a reliable bellows that does its job well.
-We recommend the Panacea bellows, and apparently other people like them as well, because they are the #1 seller on Amazon.
+We recommend the Panacea bellows, and apparently other people like them as well, because they are the #1 best bellows seller on Amazon.

 Best Wood Stove Brands